 Approximately 1.1 million people who are living with AIDS in the United States of America.
 Almost one in seven of these people are unaware they have AIDS/HIV.
 AIDS stands for acquired immune deficiency syndrome, also referred to as advanced HIV infection or late-stage HIV.
 AIDS is a collection of symptoms and illnesses that originate as a result of advanced HIV infection which has destroyed the immune system.
 Medication for HIV means that more people are staying strong, with fewer people developing AIDS.
 If untreated, a person’s immune system will ultimately be destroyed.

 AIDS is an abbreviation for acquired immunodeficiency syndrome.
 AIDS is not a virus, but a collection of symptoms (or syndrome) originated from an HIV infection.
 A person is assumed to have AIDS when their immune system is too weak to fight off infection, and they acquire specific characteristic symptoms and illnesses.
 AIDS is cited as the final stage of HIV when the virus level is very high, and if left untreated will lead to death.
-The disease changes the immune system, making people much more vulnerable to infections and diseases.
-This susceptibility worsens if the syndrome progresses.
+The reason it is so sever is because it stops our immune system from working properly to protect us from diseases and infections.

 If HIV is untreated, it may take up to 10 or 15 years for the immune system to be so harshly damaged that it can no longer defend itself at all.
 However, the speed of HIV progression will vary depending on health, age, and background.